 - Know when to replace your toothbrush

-Many dental professionals agree that it’s best to change your toothbrush roughly every three months.
+Many dental professionals agree that it’s best to change your toothbrush roughly every three months because it reduces bacteria build up.
 According to the American Dental Association (ADA), replace your toothbrush approximately every three to four months, or sooner if the bristles are frayed.

 Food That Promotes Gum Health